w3f/polkadot-wiki/docs/learn/how-to/create-account.md

 !!! warning "IMPORTANT"

-    Polkadot Developer Interface (Polkadot Developer Interface) is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+    Polkadot Developer Interface is a web wallet meant for power users and developers.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 In this article, you will learn how to create a new account in the Polkadot Developer Interface.
 For most users, using other wallets instead is strongly recommended: